 I’m constantly scrolling down my Instagram feed fiercely jealous of bloggers like The Kitty Luxe and Lady Writes having a stunning photo shoot, getting papped by the likes of Fordtography and OhItsSare.
 I’m so envious I don’t even know where to start.
 The killer blogger outfits, the cool London locations, the skill of the photographer?
 Teach me your ways!

 Similarly, I as a model probably don’t help.
 I am so bloody awkward.
 I make myself cringe.
-I’m terrified to move my arms from anywhere other than my side or moving my hair behind my ears at a push (typical blogger pose spotted on most insta feeds).
-It’s difficult being a socially awkward, introverted blogger.
+I’m terrified to move my arms from anywhere other than my side or moving my hair behind my ears.

 That’s where Tamar Willoughby comes in.

-On the evening of Wednesday 28 March, Tamar posted on her Instagram stories that she was offering free photo shoots for the weekend and my heart stopped momentarily.
-I won’t lie to you I was absolutely bricking it.
-I messaged her and we organised a shoot for the Friday morning.
+Tamar posted on her Instagram stories that she was offering free photo shoots for the weekend and I’ve never messaged anyone faster in my life.
+We organised a shoot for the Friday morning.
 As soon as the date was in the diary, nerves kicked in.
 I had just over 24 hours to find three top outfits that made me feel amazing.

-I sat on my bedroom floor in my dressing gown after throwing a temper tantrum to Jake about not having anything a m a zing to wear, but merely many mediocre get-ups.
+I sat on my bedroom floor in my dressing gown after throwing a temper tantrum to Jake about not having anything a m a zing to wear.
 Once out of my momentary strop, I started piecing things together and came up with two solid ‘yes-outfits’ and a ‘maybe-but-needs-something’ outfit.
 I went out the next morning and picked up some bits and bam.
 My three outfits were chosen.
 I folded them into a bag ready for the morning before spending two hours stressing about the photo shoot.

 Tamar and I arrived at my local National Trust Park, Biddulph Grange Gardens, literally a hop, skip and a jump away from my home.
 Typically, we turned up to the otherwise quiet and peaceful gardens on the busiest day of the year.
 Good Friday.
 We found ourselves in the midst of a children’s Easter egg hunt full of sugar-crazed toddlers and tots.
 Nevertheless, Tamar made it work.
 Since the grounds are so huge, we could usually find a slightly quieter spot to shoot.